Orilow/design-patterns/README.md

 ### Homework "ChainOfResponsibility" (5):
 >You need to add to the ATM the ability to withdraw funds different currencies.
 Add a chain of responsibilities from the example Example_06.
 Add to each handler a method that will be cash out the transferred amount.
-It is worth paying attention to:
-1) Chaining Procedure
-2) The ability to cash the transferred amount
+It is worth paying attention to:1) Chaining Procedure 2) The ability to cash the transferred amount

 All files related to this task can be found at **/DesignPatterns/DesignPatterns/ChainOfResponsibilities Homework**